ArthurMLN/Mentorship/README.md

     B[Personal Background]
     C[Initial Meeting Agenda]

-    A --> A1[1.
-Expanding Professional Network] --> A2[2.
-Gaining Strategic Insights for Future Preparedness] --> A3[3.
-Developing Leadership Strategies for Team Effectiveness]
+    A --> A1[Expanding Professional Network] --> A2[Gaining Strategic Insights for Future Preparedness] --> A3[Developing Leadership Strategies for Team Effectiveness]

     B --> B1[Cultural and Educational Background] --> B2[Professional Journey] --> B3[Current Role and Responsibilities]